Viburnum dilatatum: Description

-Viburnum dilatatum can grow up to 3 meters tall shrub and wide.
+Viburnum dilatatum can grow up to 3 meters tall and wide.
 The bark of the stems are brown with some orange, the stems are pubescent, and stems change color from brown to a dark gray as they mature.
 The leaves are simple, arranged opposite on a branch and the shape may vary from broadly obovate, obovate, or broadly ovate.
 The size of the leaf ranges from 5.1–13 cm long and 2.5–6.4 cm wide.
 The leaves have shallowly toothed margins, usually are pubescent and they drop in late autumn.
-With the season change linden arrowwood foliage changes.
+With the season change, linden arrowwood foliage changes.
 During the summer the foliage is dark green and during the autumn season the colors vary from bronze to burgundy.

 The flowers for linden arrowwood bloom after the leaves.
 They are in clusters that are small and the color is a creamy white, they bloom from May to early June.
 The flowers have both female and male parts which makes it a perfect flower.
 Perfect meaning they are plants that have both stamens and styles.

 The fruit is a red glabrous fleshy round drupe that grows in clusters like its flowers, they have red color from September to early December—an individual berry measures 0.84 cm in diameter.
 The berries are called gamazumi in Japan.